bryce-hoehn/automated-jellyfin-guide/README.md

 ### Change default login (Optional)

-By default the login to the web UI is just "admin" "adminadmin".
-Personally I don't find it worth changing since qBittorrent is only accessible through my home network.
-I wouldn't recommend making it publically available unless you have a good reason, but if you do you should at least change the default login.
+On startup qBittorrent will generate a random password.
+You can find it by running `docker logs qbittorrent`, and can then change it in the webui:

 1. Navigate to Tools > Options > WebUI > Authentication
-3. Enter a secure username and password.
+2. Enter a secure username and password.

-## Update 10/25/25:
-Newer installs of qBittorrent reportedly generate a random password on install.
-This password can be found by running `docker logs qbittorrent`.

 ## Prowlarr